mahmoud/sedimental/entries/remap.md

   movies:
     - title: The Hitchiker's Guide to the Galaxy
       rating: 6
+      review: So great to see Mos Def getting good work.
       tags: ['comedy', 'space', 'life']
     - title: Monty Python's Meaning of Life
       rating: 7
       review: Better than Brian, but not a Holy Grail, nor Completely Different.
       tags: ['comedy', 'life']
+      prologue:
+        title: The Crimson Permanent Assurance
+        rating: 9
 ```

-And yet even this very straightforwardly nested data can be a hassle
+And yet even this very straightforwardly nested data can be a real
+hassle to manipulate.
+How would one add a default review for entries
+without one?
+How would one convert the ratings to a 5-star scale?
+And
-to manipulate.
-So what does one do with a more complex real-world
+what does all of this mean for more complex real-world cases,
-case, exemplified by this excerpt from [a real GitHub API][events_api]
+exemplified by this excerpt from [a real GitHub API][events_api]
 response:

 [events_api]: https://api.github.com/users/mahmoud/events